swagger-api/swagger.io-docs/docs/spec-explained/paths-and-operations.md

-## Describing Paths and Operations
+## Paths and Operations

-In Swagger terms, `paths` are the endpoints (resources) that your API exposes, such as _/users_ or _/reports/summary_, and `operations` are the HTTP methods used to manipulate these paths, such as `GET`, `POST` or `DELETE`.
+In Swagger terms, **paths** are the endpoints (resources) that your API exposes, such as `/users` or `/reports/summary`, and **operations** are the HTTP methods used to manipulate these paths, such as GET, POST or DELETE.

 ### Paths

-API paths and operations are defined in the global paths section of the API specification.
+API paths and operations are defined in the global `paths` section of the API specification.

 ```
 paths: